-Lifetime of a namespace :
+The lifetime of a namespace :

 A lifetime of a namespace depends upon the scope of objects, if the scope of an object ends, the lifetime of that namespace comes to an end.
-Hence, it is not possible to access inner namespace’s objects from an outer namespace.
+Hence, it is not possible to access the inner namespace’s objects from an outer namespace.

-As shown in the following figure, same object name can be present in multiple namespaces as isolation between the same name is maintained by their namespace.
+As shown in the following figure, the same object name can be present in multiple namespaces as isolation between the same name is maintained by their namespace.

 Scope of Objects in Python :